*This has been adopted from “BBC Grammar Challenge” programme

 unless, till, as, if, while.
 Examples of sentences with conjunctions in

-college.
 This is the car (that) Jackson bought last month.
-The boy (who)

 The types of conjunctions are as follows: